emilianavt/VSeeFaceManual/README.md

 This is most likely caused by not normalizing the model during the first [VRM conversion](https://vrm.dev/en/how_to_make_vrm/).
 To normalize the avatar during the first VRM export, make sure that `Pose Freeze` is ticked.
 I also recommend making sure that no jaw bone is set in [Unity's humanoid avatar configuration](https://docs.unity3d.com/560/Documentation/Manual/ConfiguringtheAvatar.html) before the first export.
 If a jaw bone is set in the head section, click on it and unset it using the backspace key on your keyboard.

+#### How can I get my eyebrows to work on a custom model?

+You can add two custom VRM blend shape clips called "Brows up" and "Brows down" and they will be used for the eyebrow tracking.
+You can also add them on VRoid and Cecil Henshin models to customize how the eyebrow tracking looks.

 #### Where does VSeeFace put screenshots?

 The screenshots are saved to a folder called `VSeeFace` inside your `Pictures` folder.